elatov/elatov.github.io/_posts/2014-01-05-zfs-iscsi-benchmarks-tests.md

   - OmniOS
   - ZFS
 ---
 Let me just start out by saying that my setup is not perfect, I would actually call it bad.
 All I have is a 1 1TB SATA disk and 4GB of RAM.
 There is no redundancy in the setup or a dedicated SSD for ZIL.
-It&#8217;s just a regular machine that I had laying around and I wanted to see how OpenSolaris with Comstar would turn out.
+It's just a regular machine that I had laying around and I wanted to see how OpenSolaris with Comstar would turn out.

 ### The Hardware